AskMeAgain/Event-Meshinery/README.md

         .process(testContext2Processor) //this processor works on TestContext2
         .write(INPUT_KEY); //writing event

-### RoundRobinScheduler

-The execution of all Tasks is done by providing a list of tasks to a MeshineryScheduler (currently only RoundRobinScheduler).
-The scheduler also provides a way to specify backpressure, so the application is not getting overwhelmed.

-    var scheduler = RoundRobinScheduler.builder()
-        .isBatchJob(true) //if the inputsource returns nothing, then the scheduler will shutdown itself gracefully .tasks(List.of(task1, task2)) //all these tasks are gathered together .task(task3) //all these tasks are gathered together .build(); //this will start the scheduling

-    scheduler.gracefulShutdown(); //this shutdowns the processor

-#### Execution Mode: BatchJob

-There are 2 execution modes: BatchJob and Continuous.
-The BatchJob will run all tasks.
-If a single iteration of an inputsource doesnt yield **any** new result, the application will shutdown itself gracefully.

-#### Execution Mode: Continuous (isBatchJob = false)

-This mode just means that the application will run until it is stopped gracefully via .shutdownGracefully()

 ### Source

 There are Input and OutputSources.
 InputSources provide the data which gets passed to processors.
 OutputSources write